 Although this is the case, the Ombudsman remains concerned that this is also due to low levels of community awareness of the PTO.

-"It is important people understand that the PTO is the only truly independent umpire and we are here to help resolve consumer concerns or complaints about public transport," Ms Jennings said.
+"It is important people understand that the PTO is the only truly independent umpire and we are here to protect and support consumers with concerns or complaints about public transport," Ms Jennings said.